designedmind/2017/_drafts/key-claims.md

   phenomenal experience comes first and is then etched down into memory;
   rather, phenomenal experience _is_ a kind of readily accessible perceptual memory.
+* Need to be aware of Block's distinction between "access" and "phenomenal" consciousness.
 * We don't get to "observe that we're conscious".
 We can't, as Chalmers does, make the "public" claim that he's "obviously conscious" from his own point view and have that simultaneously be a claim that is somehow